Ethiopian Airlines eyes African aviation liberalisation in 2015

+* BNP says to be EU leader in all its businesses with global reach

-ANTWERP Belgium Ethiopian Airlines hopes a decision to open up intra-African aviation routes will be fully implemented in 2015, the airline's chief executive said on Thursday.
+ANTWERP, Belgium Nov 20 Ethiopian Airlines hopes a decision to open up intra-African aviation routes will be fully implemented in 2015, the airline's chief executive said on Thursday.

 Many African states adopted the Yamoussoukro Decision in 1999 to open up intra-African aviation routes but so far the decision has not been implemented by governments, meaning air travel between countries in Africa largely remains restricted.